IMXNOOBX/fstick/CONTRIBUTE.md

 # Contributing to FStick

-Welcome to FStick!
-We appreciate your interest in contributing.
+Welcome to FStick Project!
 Before you get started, please take a moment to read the following guidelines.

 ## How to Contribute